Solace (Earl Sweatshirt EP)

 Solace (stylized in all lowercase) is the debut extended play by American rapper Earl Sweatshirt.
+It is exactly 10 minutes long, and is one song, although it has 5 distinct parts.
 It was uploaded to his unofficial YouTube channel dar Qness on April 28, 2015.
 Sweatshirt describes this release as "music from when [he] hit the bottom and found something".

+Background

+It is 1 of 2 projects in 2015, along with I Don't Like Shit, I Don't Go Outside. both speak on depression and loss.
+One contrasting difference though, other than one being an EP and the other being a full length Album, is the cover.
+IDLSIDGO has a nearly full black cover, with the exception of the title in the middle, while Solace has a full canvas of a light pink.

+Lyrical content

-Solace is dedicated to Sweatshirt's mother, and lyrical themes include drugs, insomnia, depression, losing friends, and missing his grandmother.
+Solace is split into 5 parts and is dedicated to Sweatshirt's mother, Cheryl Harris, and his late grandmother.
+Solace's lyrical themes include drugs, insomnia, depression, losing friends, death, and coping with the loss of his grandmother.

-Critical reaction
+Critical reception

-Upon release, Solace received critical acclaim.
+Solace received critical acclaim.
 Vice's Noisey called it "beautiful", Spin called it "whoozy and complicated".
 Pitchfork gave it a positive review calling it "a tranquil 10-minute rap suite" that "seeks out a glimmer of hope in the dark" and that "Earl grasps the great distance of loved ones, even when he sees them so close."